Battery Energy Storage System (BESS)

-Completed in December 2003, the BESS is one of GVEA's initiatives to improve the reliability of service to GVEA members.
-In the event of a generation or transmission related outage, it can provide 27 megawatts of power for 15 minutes.
-That's enough time for the co-op to start up local generation when there are problems with the Intertie or power plants in Anchorage.
+Completed in November 2003 and operational in December 2003, the BESS is one of GVEA's initiatives to improve the reliability of service to GVEA members.
+In the event of a generation- or transmission-related outage, it can provide 25 megawatts of power for 15 minutes or up to 40 MW for less time.
+Being able to produce 40 MW makes GVEA's BESS one of the most powerful battery energy storage systems in the world in terms of MW output.

-One of the requirements for construction of the Intertie was a reactive power supply capable of delivering power should generation fail.
+One of the requirements for construction of the Northern Intertie was a reactive power supply (for voltage control) that was also capable of delivering real power, should generation fail.
 As shown below, the BESS has been meeting those needs.

 |2003||3||Less than one|

-* Outages covered include both local generation and transmission outages and outages due to loss of power from Anchorage via the Intertie.
+* Outages covered include both local generation and transmission outages, as well as outages due to loss of power from Anchorage via the Alaska Intertie.

-However, the BESS can't help in all situations.
-If a tree falls in a line near your house, until that line is repaired, you're cut off from the system.
+The BESS can't help in all situations.
+For example, if a tree falls in a line near your house, you're cut off from the electrical system until the tree is removed and the line is repaired.

-At the heart of the world's most powerful energy storage battery are two core components: the Nickel-Cadmium (Ni-Cad) batteries, developed by Saft, and the converter, designed and supplied by ABB.
-The converter changes the batteries' DC power into AC power ready for use in GVEA's transmission system.
+At the heart of one of the world's most powerful energy storage battery are two core components: the Nickel-Cadmium (Ni-Cad) batteries, developed by Saft, and the converter, designed and supplied by ABB.
+The converter changes the batteries' DC power into AC power, so it's ready for use in GVEA's transmission system.

 - ABB - primary design and controls engineering.

-- Saft - construction of the Ni-Cad batteries at their Swedish facilities.
+- Saft - constructed the Ni-Cad batteries at their Swedish facilities.
 This will be a cradle-to-grave operation, as Saft is fully responsible for the recycling and/or disposal of each battery.

 - City Electric - general contractor for ABB.